nextsaimon/totp-manager/README.md

 The easiest way to deploy this application is on a platform like [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/).

 1. Push your code to a GitHub repository.
 2. Import the repository into your Vercel/Netlify account.
+You can host mongodb from vercel.
 3. Add the same environment variables (`MONGODB_URI`, `APP_PASSWORD`, etc.) in the project settings on the hosting platform.
 4. Deploy!
 The platform will handle the build process and provide you with a live, HTTPS-enabled URL.